1 wounded in shooting near Camp Sullivan in Oak Forest

-The shooting took place in the 14600-block of Justamere Road in unincorporated Oak Forest.
+The shooting took place at about 3:30 a.m. in the 14600-block of Justamere Road in unincorporated Oak Forest.
 The man was transported to Advocate Christ Hospital, where his condition later stabilized, the Cook County Sheriff's Office said.

 An investigation into the shooting is ongoing and no one is in custody, the sheriff's office said.